ameliacode/Intro2AI/README.md

 - HC(Hill Climbing)

 Visit [here](https://ameliacode.github.io) for docs and detailed commentaries
-Docs(KOR) will be provied soon in the relevant section.
+Docs(KOR) will be provided soon in the relevant section.

 #### Assignment 2